 Atglen in Chester County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-39° 56.964′ N, 75° 58.427′ W. Marker is in Atglen, Pennsylvania, in Chester County.
-Marker is on Valley Avenue (Pennsylvania Route 372) west of Main Street, on the right when traveling west.
+39° 56.988′ N, 75° 58.424′ W. Marker is in Atglen, Pennsylvania, in Chester County.
+Marker is on Main Street north of Valley Avenue (Pennsylvania Route 372), on the left when traveling north.
+Marker is located on the grounds of the Atglen Borough Hall, near the northeast corner of the parking lot.
 Touch for map.
-Marker is located beside the sidewalk, near the southwest corner of the Atglen Borough Hall building.
 Marker is at or near this postal address: 120 Main Street, Atglen PA 19310, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured Atglen (within shouting distance of this marker); Christiana Riot Monument (approx. 1.2 miles away); The Christiana Riot (approx. 2.2 miles away); The Gap Clock Tower (approx. 3.4 miles away); William Chester Ruth (approx. 3.8 miles away); Great Minquas Path (approx. 3.8 miles away); A Stream for Steam (approx. 5.2 miles away); William C. Sproul (approx. 5.7 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Atglen Borough Hall (within shouting distance of this marker); World War II (about 700 feet away, measured in a direct line); Christiana Riot Monument (approx. 1.2 miles away); The Christiana Riot (approx. 2.2 miles away); 1917-1918 (approx. 3 miles away); Parkesburg Area Soldiers (approx. 3.1 miles away); The Gap Clock Tower (approx. 3.4 miles away); William Chester Ruth (approx. 3.8 miles away).
+Touch for a list and map of all markers in Atglen.